Kenji Uchino

 Kenji Uchino is an American electronics engineer, physicist, academic, inventor and industry executive.
-He is currently a Professor of Electrical Engineering at Pennsylvania State University, where he also directs the International Center for Actuators and Transducers at Materials Research Institute.
-He is the former Associate Director (US Navy Ambassador to Japan) at The US Office of Naval Research – Global Tokyo Office.
+He is currently an academy professor of Electrical Engineering, Emeritus Academy Institute at Pennsylvania State University, where he also directs the International Center for Actuators and Transducers at Materials Research Institute.
+He is the former associate director (US Navy Ambassador to Japan) at The US Office of Naval Research – Global Tokyo Office.

 Uchino has conducted extensive research on solid state physics, focusing especially on ferroelectrics and piezoelectrics.
 He is one of the pioneers in piezoelectric actuators and electro-optic displays and is the inventor of topics including lead magnesium niobate (PMN)-based electrostricive materials, cofired multilayer piezoelectric actuators, superior electromechanical coupling relaxor-PbTiO_3 single crystals, magnetoelectric laminated composite sensors, shape memory ceramics, and micro ultrasonic motors.
-Uchino’s work has resulted in over 584 research papers, over 78 books and 33 patents in the ceramic actuator area.
+Uchino's work has resulted in over 584 research papers, over 78 books and 33 patents in the ceramic actuator area.

-Uchino is a Fellow of IEEE and American Ceramic Society and a senior member of National Academy of Inventors.
+Uchino is a Life Fellow of IEEE, American Ceramic Society and International Association of Advanced Materials, and a senior member of National Academy of Inventors.
 He chaired the Smart Actuators/Sensors Study Committee in Japan from 1987 till 2014.
-Uchino is the Editor in Chief of Insight-Material Science and the Associate Editor in Chief of Actuators.
+Uchino is the Editor in Chief of J. Actuators, MDPI, J. Current Applied Materials, J. Current Mechanics and Advanced Materials, Bentham Science Pub.
+Ltd., and J. Insight-Material Science, PiscoMed Publishing LLT.

 Early life and education

 Uchino was born in Tokyo in 1950, and grew up in Hiroshima.
-He studied at Tokyo Institute of Technology in Japan and completed his B.Sc. degree in Physics in 1973.
+He studied at Tokyo Institute of Technology in Japan and completed his B.Sc. degree in physics in 1973.
 He then received his M.S. and Ph.D. degree in Physical Electronics in 1975 and 1981, respectively.
 He was awarded his MBA degree from Saint Francis University in 2008.

 Career

-Uchino taught as an assistant professor at Tokyo Institute of Technology and the Pennsylvania State University from 1976 till 1985 before joining Sophia University in Japan as an Associate Professor of Physics.
+Uchino taught as an assistant professor at Tokyo Institute of Technology and the Pennsylvania State University from 1976 till 1985 before joining Sophia University in Japan as an associate professor of physics.
 In 1991, he was appointed by the Pennsylvania State University as Professor at Electrical Engineering and Materials Research Institute.
 Uchino was appointed as Founding Director of International Center for Actuators and Transducers in 1992.
 He served as a distinguished honors faculty at Schreyer Honors College at Pennsylvania State University from 2018 till 2020.

 Uchino was appointed as a Standing Auditor of Tokyo Savor Electronics Co. in the 1990s.
-He has also served as Deputy Director of System Technology Laboratory at NF Corporation in Japan.
+He has also served as deputy director of System Technology Laboratory at NF Corporation in Japan.
 He was also the Founder and Senior Vice President & CTO of Micromechatronics Inc., State College.

-From 2010 till 2014, he served as an Associate Director of Asia Office at Office of Naval Research-Global in Japan.
+From 2010 till 2014, he served as an associate director of Asia Office at Office of Naval Research-Global in Japan.